sudo-nano/tma-string-finder/README.md

 The main reason I made this program is that the search function on the snarp.github.io TMA transcripts doesn't have episode filtering options, so you can't prevent yourself from getting spoilers.

 This program is dumb.
 By that I mean that I've put little effort into making it catch bad user input.
 If you want to improve it, contributions are welcome.

+## Async Version
+The file "TMA transcript searcher async v2.py" is the experimental version that does asynchronous web requests.
+This cuts execution time by about 75%, assuming your network speed isn't the bottleneck.
+It's very unpolished, the invalid input handling is bad and it doesn't actually listen if you tell it not to print sentences.
+It's fast, though.